 On this page, a summary of the play in tabloid style from the BBC.
 Follow links to learn how your students can produce something similar.

 And ...
 Freeze!

-Students read a short section of a scene very closely and develop tableaux as a start to the performance process.
+Students practice close reading and develop tableaux as a start to the performance process.

 Anon Methought the Umbrellas Began to Move

 This activity involves the whole class in a simple but effective dramatization of the Third Apparition's prophecy in 4.1 regarding Birnam Wood coming to Dunsinane.
 Written by a teacher; posted at the Folger Library site.

 Can you hear Macbeth now?